-- During visits to customer’s place for dues collection, decency and decorum shall be maintained.
+- During visits to borrower’s place for dues collection, decency and decorum shall be maintained.

-IIFL shall inform the customer in the event of closure/shifting of its branch offices.
+The Company shall inform the borrower in the event of closure/shifting of its branch offices.

-- Walk in to the branches (as mentioned in Company brochure/website/any other leaflet)
+- Walk-ins to branches (as mentioned in Company brochure/website/any other leaflet)

 - Telephone, fax, email id and website (as mentioned in Company brochure/website/any other leaflet)

-To ensure that the customers are not charged excessive interest rates and charges on loans and advances by the Company, the Board of the Company has adopted a Policy on Interest Rate Model and Policies & Procedures on Determining Interest Rates.
-The same has been put up on the Company’s website www.iifl.com.
+To ensure that the borrowers are not charged excessive interest rates and charges on loans and advances by the Company, the Board of the Company has adopted a Policy on Interest Rate Model and Policies & Procedures on Determining Interest Rates.
+The same has been displayed up on the Company’s website www.iifl.com.

-While lending to individuals against gold jewellery, IIFL shall adopt the following in addition to the general directions as above.
+While lending to individuals against gold jewellery, the Company shall adopt the following in addition to the general directions as above:

-- Adequate steps to ensure that the KYC guidelines stipulated by the RBI are complied with and to ensure that adequate due diligence is carried out on the customer before extending any loan,
+- Adequate steps to ensure that the KYC guidelines stipulated by the RBI are complied with and to ensure that adequate due diligence is carried out on the borrower before extending any loan

-- As a policy, IIFL themselves shall not participate in the auctions held,
+- As a policy, the Company themselves shall not participate in the auctions held

 - Gold pledged shall be auctioned only through auctioneers approved by the Board